lllovej/coevolve_test/ref_proteomes/README.md

 ## directory:

 ### all_data/
-All the downloaded data files.
+All the downloaded data files in *gz* format.
 (Might include *dl_proteome.sh*. check its existance before you count the files.)
+There is a subdir *unzipped/* which contains all upper-dir files unzipped and in fasta format.
+There is one extra file *whole.fasta* which concatenate all the proteome sequences into one fasta file.

 ### ecoli_data/
 For *E coli* proteome & proteins.